Inside Stevenage – top things to do

 Stevenage Museum is a small but fascinating place that provides the story of Stevenage as it moved from old to town to new town after World War 2.
 You can explore the geology, archaeology and history of the area though thousands of photographs and documents and take part in a busy programme of events.
 Basically, if you’re interested in Stevenage, then pay a visit here.

-Just north of the main town centre, you’ll find an amazing parish church.
+Just north of the main town centre, you’ll find an impressive parish church.
 St Nicholas was a Saxon site of worship that was rebuilt in 1100AD using flint.
 It looks incredible and, inside, you’ll find an ancient stone font with a medieval carved wooden cover, a Victorian organ, beautiful stained glass windows and other fascinating objects.
 There are few churches like it anywhere else.

 The Westgate Shopping Centre in the middle of Stevenage is the place to go for a full day of browsing and buying.
 There are loads of shops and plenty of places to grab a coffee or lunch between purchases.
 Away from Westgate, the town centre is packed with other charms to stretch your purse strings and the old town, not far from the train station, delivers on quaint and unique retail.